 At the end of the meeting, you don’t have to express any commitment.
 Simply say something like: “Well this has been very informative.
 Thanks for your time.
 Let me consider this new information.”
 It might also be a good idea to convey to the owner that the information will be kept in the strictest of confidence.
 He’ll appreciate your sensitivity to that issue.

-The next step, assuming you are interested in the business, is to determine the operation’s annual cash flow.
-After all is said and done, what you will be buying is the ability of the business to produce cash.
+The next step is to determine the owner’s discretionary earnings.
+After all is said and done, what you will be buying is the ability of the business to produce profits.

-So first let’s define cash flow.
-Some brokers refer to it as the owner’s discretionary earnings, which is the term I personally like.
-Discretionary earnings are defined as that amount of cash left over after only the necessary operating expenses gave been paid that is available for (1) owner’s remuneration, (2) return on investment, and (3) debt service, if any.
+So first let’s define discretionary earnings.
+Some professionals refer to it as adjusted cash flow.
+Discretionary earnings are defined as that amount of cash left over after only the necessary operating expenses have been paid that is available for (1) owner’s remuneration, (2) return on investment, and (3) debt service, if any.

 Another way to express it is that discretionary earnings are the total owner’s benefit from owning the business regardless of how the owner takes the money out of the business.

-In considering a business, your challenge is to determine its true cash flow.
-This process is referred to as the recasting or normalizing of income.
-If you are using a business broker, he has probably already prepared a recasting worksheet on each business he presents to you.
+In considering a business, your challenge is to determine its true discretionary earnings.
+CPAs sometimes refer to this exercise as the recasting or normalizing of the financial statements.
+If you are using a business broker, he has probably already prepared a recasting worksheet on the business.